yjian012/python-unmht/README.md

 Css files whose location is "cid:****@mthml.blink" are extracted.

-Known bug:
+Known issues:

 Sometimes some links to style sheets are removed from the main html file, I don't know why.
 The `getCss.py` is created for manually adding the tags.

+It seems that it's unable to parse "multipart/alternative" content type.

 Current goal:

-Converting "mht" and "mhtml" files, whose sources are no longer accessible on the internet, into single html files, similar to what SingleFile extension does.
+Converting "mht" and "mhtml" files into single html files, similar to what SingleFile extension does.
 It seems that SingleFile can't process local html file that links to local resources.
 A workaround is, run a python server in a directory, then use unmht.py to extract the html and resource files into that folder, open server in browser, then use SingleFile to convert it into a single html file.

 Ultimate goal: